FuchsXStudios/serverControlPack/README.md

-# serverControlPack
-Quality Skirpt's for your server!
+# Quality of life skript's for your server!